ilsundal/ncollections/README.md

 let tree_set = new TreeSet({ compare_fn : your_compare_fn });
 ```

-The default element sorting is based on natural ordering.
-Number elemeents are ordered ascending, and non-number elements are converted to strings and then ordered according to their ascending lexocographic order.
-Finally, a `null` value iess considered less than non-`null` value.
+The default element sorting is based on natural ordering: Number elements are ordered ascending, while non-number elements are converted to strings and then ordered according to their ascending lexocographic order.
+Finally, a `null` element is considered less than non-`null` element.

 A Collection implements the [iteration and iterable protocols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) so you can easily loop over its elements.
 For example: